-The Poweshiek County and Tama County Medical Reserve Corps will host a training session for all individuals who want to be a part of the reserve corps to assist others during crisis and disasters.
+The Poweshiek County and Tama County Medical Reserve Corps will host a training session for first aid and cpr in london for all individuals who want to be a part of the reserve corps to assist others during crisis and disasters.
 The conference will be Wednesday, June 18, beginning at 9 a.m. at the Grinnell College’s Recreation and Athletic Center, 1201 10th Avenue, Grinnell.

 Conference program includes presentations by